Jesus Is Looking for You

 Jesus is still noticing those who want to communicate their love to Him.
 He whispers, "I was looking for you" to those who come to worship Him in spirit and in truth.
 (John 4:23)

 Jesus told the woman at the well that God is Spirit.
 Once we understand that God is Spirit, we recognize that our gifts of worship to Him must be of our spirits.

-Genuine worship does not consist in coming to a specific place nor in going through a certain ritual.
+Genuine worship does not consist of coming to a specific place nor in going through a certain ritual.
 True worship is when our spirit speaks to and meets with God.
-Through our spirit, we can attain an intimacy with God.
+Through our spirits, we can attain an intimacy with God.

 "Praise the LORD, O my soul; all my inmost being, praise his holy name.
 Praise the LORD, O my soul, and forget not all his benefits" (Psalm 103:1, 2).